 • not meeting a reconnection requirement within 4 weeks of first being given the requirement.

-Payment is cancelled due to a lack of qualification.
-If the job seeker wishes to be paid again they must claim the payment and demonstrate their qualification before being paid again.
-Due to the lack of qualification, arrears would not be applicable from the time of cancellation until the person lodges their new claim.
+Payment may be cancelled as this may demonstrate that the participant is not willing to actively look for work and therefore no longer qualified for their participation payment.
+If the participant wishes to be paid again they must claim the payment and demonstrate that they would qualify for payment before being paid again.
+Arrears would not be applicable from the time of cancellation until the person lodges their new claim.

 Last reviewed: